Fall Means Apple Time

 during the fall months.

-few of the hundreds different types of apples, this list is by no means exhaustive
+few of the hundreds of different types of apples, this list is by no means exhaustive

 but for the inquisitive mind, we've provided plenty of